mmaslon/maslonlab.github.io/_posts/2022-04-07-Coding_Thursdayvol1.md

 when you use an executable command in your script, the system will look into your $PATH to identify the executable code.

+to check what your path is you can use the following command:

+echo $PATH

 3) bin

 it is a good idea to create a sub-directory bin in your home directory - this is a place to keep any scripts or programs you write, or to add symlinks to some programs.

-You should add bin to your bash profile.
+You should add bin to your bash profile [it is already done in the example above]